CashScript/cashscript/website/docs/guides/infrastructure.md

 ### Time-related events

 Time-related events are when your smart contract uses absolute or relative locktimes, which require a waiting period before certain transactions can happen.
-However, if you want those transactions to 'automatically' happen when this locktime is reached, then you will need to create a transaction server to monitor the blockheight on an ongoing basis.
+However, if you want those transactions to 'automatically' happen when this locktime is reached, then you will need to create a transaction server to monitor the block height on an ongoing basis.

 :::tip
-Both the `Electrum` and `Chaingraph` indexers allow you to create websocket subscriptions to listen for blockheight updates.
+Both the `Electrum` and `Chaingraph` indexers allow you to create websocket subscriptions to listen for block height updates.
 :::

 ### Oracle-related events